SOC1033 : Understanding Everyday Life

 Teaching Rationale And Relationship

-PIP workshops will benefit student assessment development, discussion of how to approach assessments/assessment support through group student presentation work.
+Live online workshops will benefit student assessment development, discussion of how to approach assessments/assessment.

-PIP seminars provide a forum for reflecting on, evaluating and critically debating e.g. journal articles, news reports or a programme relevant to the particular thematic.
-Students will be directed toward particular articles/readings/news reports/programmes for the seminars.
+PIP seminars provide a forum for reflecting on, evaluating and critically debating e.g. journal articles, news reports or a programme relevant to the particular topic.
+Students will be directed toward particular readings.

-PIP lectures will introduce students to ideas and academic debate within each of the themes/areas that underpin the module.
+PIP lectures will introduce students to ideas and academic debate in relation to the topics that underpin the module.

 Assessment Methods